pointaction/adguard-lists/README.md

-DNS allowlists and blocklists for my home network.
+DNS allowlists and blocklists for my network.

-This repo hosts my personal allow/block lists in AdGuard / Adblock Plus format (@@||domain^ to allow, ||domain^ to block).
+This repo hosts my allow/block lists in AdGuard / Adblock Plus format (@@||domain^ to allow, ||domain^ to block).
 The format works with both AdGuard Home and Technitium DNS Server, which is what I run.
-Everything is hosted here on GitHub so it stays available even if my own site (pointaction.net) goes down.
+Everything is hosted here on GitHub.

 Feel free to copy, use, or contribute.